 - Is the visitor volume in my downtown rising or declining?
 Is there any seasonality in visitor patterns?

 - What is the most common combination of places that out-of-town guests visit in our community?

 - How far are my residents commuting to jobs in other towns?

 - How does consumer activity in my community’s shopping district compare to consumer activity in a competing shopping district?

 Are there any limitations to using location analytics?

 Like any market research technique, there are limitations to what you can do with location analytics.
 For example, it can be difficult to differentiate between visitors to businesses on different floors of the same building and to get a clean sample set of data in highly dense urban areas.
 In very rural areas, the sample set of data may be too small to provide reliable insights.
 Still, this type of analysis has provided the public sector with the opportunity to answer many questions that were previously impossible.

 Whether your goal is to attract more visitors, paint a more holistic picture of your consumer base to prospective businesses, or simply to keep a pulse on your local economy, location analytics can be an informative tool.

 Interested in learning more?
-Explore Buxton’s Mobilytics module for on-demand location insights or contact us to learn about our custom study options.
+Explore Buxton’s Mobilytics application for on-demand location insights or contact us to learn about our custom study options.